Skip to content

 • Detecting the current driver state on the node

-• Temporarily pausing related system components during driver upgrades
+• Temporarily pausing related components during driver upgrades

 • Performing driver uninstall/install when necessary